net-angels/webrados/README.md

 WebRados
 ---------
-This software provides REST access to CEPH storage directly.
-The goal of WebRados is to provide simple and fast access to RADOS.
+WebRados provides simple and fast access to CEPH, it works directly with librados  and access CEPH's via bare object-storage layer.
 This is single tenant system, which allows website owners with large amount of static files effectively serve data stored in CEPH.
-WebRados works directly with RADOS and provide access to CEPH's bare object-storage layer.

 Unlike RadosGW it does not provide S3/Swift compatible API.

-Supported modes are  fetch,  delete, stat
+Access API is primitive as possible and supports fetch,  delete, stat

 Before installing WebRados make sure you have CEPH installed and running (https://ceph.com/docs/master/rados/deployment/ceph-deploy-install).